pyocd/pyOCD/docs/python_api.md

 One of the most useful parameters for `session_with_chosen_probe()` is `unique_id`.
 Pass whole or part of a probe's unique ID (aka serial number) to programmatically select a specific probe.

-User options may be passed to `session_with_chosen_probe()` in two ways.
-The `options` parameter accepts a dictionary of user options.
+Session options may be passed to `session_with_chosen_probe()` in two ways.
+The `options` parameter accepts a dictionary of session options.
 Or, you may pass options as keyword parameters.
 The two methods may be combined.